Wrongful termination refers to an unfair and illegal loss of employment.

 - Breach of Explicit or Implied Contract.
 An employer cannot prematurely terminate a contract when the employee is following the contract terms.

 - Retaliation.
 The law protects employees from employer retaliation for lawful activity.
 This includes whistle-blowing— reporting unethical or illegal conduct— refusing to perform acts believed to be illegal or against public policy.

 - Discrimination.
 Many laws protect employees from discrimination in the workplace.
 Employers cannot discriminate against employees for their age, sex, nationality, veteran status, disability, race, or religion.

-- Constructive Discharge: Even if you were not actually fired, but quit due to discrimination, harassment or a hostile work environment there still may be cause for a wrongful termination claim.
+- Constructive Discharge.
+Employees who quit their jobs due to discrimination, harassment, or a hostile work environment may have cause to file a wrongful termination claim.

 Employees who suspect their employment ended for reasons that had little to do with their actual job performance should consult an experienced employment attorney to discuss the facts and circumstances.